razoumov/publish/maps/geomaps.md

 ### Bokeh

-- what they call *interactive maps* is just a non-rectangular heatmap (with zoom/pan), no underlying geographical map; e.g., see the bottom image in http://bit.ly/2G1PzZT
+- what they call *interactive maps* is just a non-rectangular heatmap (with zoom/pan), no underlying zoomable geographical map; e.g., see the bottom image in http://bit.ly/2G1PzZT
+- can [import coast/other lines](http://geo.holoviews.org/Gridded_Datasets_II.html) into regular heat map
+  images, but these are not multi-resolution geographical maps